linode/apl-docs/docs/get-started/installation/oidc.md

 - `https://keycloak.<dns-zone-name>/realms/master/broker/otomi-idp/endpoint`
 - `https://keycloak.<dns-zone-name>`

-To install Otomi with Azure Active Directory as an IdP instead of (default) using Keycloak as an IdP, use the following values:
+To install APL with Azure Entra ID as an IdP instead of (default) using Keycloak as an IdP, use the following values:

 ```yaml
 oidc: